CCI-MOC/documentation/docs/source/operations/mghpcc-shutdown-procedure.md

 ## Turn off the power9 cluster.
 1. power it off,

+## Turn off CNV and OCP cluster
+1. We want to cleanly shut down the OCS cluster that's part of the CNV environment.

 ## Turn off Engage1
 1. Power off openstack VMs, then computes and then controllers.